georgkrylov/CNOTMeasureNetwork/README.md

 $cmake ../
 $ sudo make install

-This will be in /usr/local/include/eigen3 , call it $eigpath
+This will be in /usr/local/include/eigen3 , call it $EIGPATH

 To link libraries, add -std=c++11 -isystem $QPPATH -I $EIGPATH to your g++ compilation line.